 It is here, in the depths of Winter, that we can once again look to nature for guidance.
 Trees are bare and digging their roots deeper into the earth.
 Perennial plants live off stored nutrients as they pause their growth for winter.
 The bees seal up their hives and animals hibernate, waiting for Spring.
 Without this resting period, Nature would quickly wear itself out.
 So, too, must we rest our souls in the warmth and security of our home.
 It is during the darkness of the sun’s cycle we call forth the light that has been awaiting rebirth and is ready to manifest.

-- Altar Decorations / Symbols: Bells, Candles, Elves, Evergreens, Goddess Figures, Lights, Holly, Mistletoe, Ornaments, Pine Cones, Reindeer, Snowflakes, Sun Symbols, Wreaths, Yule log
+- Altar Decorations / Symbols: Bells, Candles, Elves, Evergreens, Goddess Figures, Lights, Holly, Mistletoe, Ornaments, Pine Cones, Reindeer, Snowflakes, Star, Sun Symbols, Wreaths, Yule log

 - Animals: Bear, Boar, Deer, Eagle, Owl, Robin, Squirrel, Snow Goose, Sow, Tiger, Wren

 - Colors & Candles: red and green, white and silver, midnight blue and gold (a little sparkle on your candles is also in season!)

 - Crystals & Stones: Bloodstone, Clear Quartz, Diamond, Emerald, Garnet, Ruby